What is a living benefits life insurance rider?

 Disability waiver of premium

-Other types of living benefits riders
+Other types of riders that offer living benefits

+Another type of life insurance rider is the critical illness rider.
 With the critical illness rider, benefits are paid to the policyholder to cover treatment for illnesses specified in the policy contract, which could include any number of critical medical conditions that are likely to limit your life expectancy.

 Finding the policy that works best for you